 John Creighton is a business lawyer who practiced on the east coast and overseas prior to returning to his home in the Northwest.
-John was elected to the Seattle Port Commission in November 2005, and was chosen by his colleagues to serve as Commission President for two consecutive years (2007-2008).
-John has also served on the audit and strategic planning committees of the Port Commission.
+John was elected to the Seattle Port Commission in November 2005, During that time, he has served as Commission President, and on the audit and strategic planning committees of the Port Commission.

-John has served on the advisory board of Visit Seattle (Seattle’s convention and visitors bureau) since 2010, and previously served on the board of the Economic Development Council for Seattle and King County.
+John understands what an essential economic engine the airport is to our regional economy.
+Much of John’s legal practice was focused on travel and tourism clients, including international air carriers and major hotel chains.
+John has served on the advisory board of Visit Seattle (Seattle’s convention and visitors bureau) and the board of the Economic Development Council for Seattle and King County.